2014-2015 Editorial Board

 Jenny is a Colorado native who fell in love with the law during her undergrad years.
 After obtaining a Legal Studies minor at DU’s business school she embarked upon a path that would couple her passion for the law with her future career.
 Having spent her entire adult life working with seniors, Jenny decided Elder Law was a perfect fit.
 Through externships and experiential learning, Jenny has been building up skills that will enable her to either litigate or do transactional work in estate planning, protective proceedings, estate administration, probate, etc. As a back-up plan, she dreams of owning and operating her own bakery in Charleston, South Carolina.
 In her free time, Jenny loves cooking/baking, vintage shopping, and spending time with her husband Tony and dog Gatsby.

-Comrade Ilya hails from Moscow, Russia and has been living in the USA for just over 16 years.
+Comrade Ilya hails from Moscow, Russia and has been living in the USA for just over 17 years.
 After graduating from Metropolitan State University of Denver, with a degree Accounting and a Certified Public Accountant license, Ilya decided to pursue his passion for Criminal Law at DU.
 He quickly joined CLR in 2012.
-Currently employed at Gutterman Griffiths P.C., Ilya is brushing up his skills dealing with the courts and drafting pleadings.
-Ilya’s wish is to be a successful and fair prosecutor after graduation.
-He is actively looking for positions interning at the DA’s office.
-In his free time Ilya enjoys spending time with his wife, his dog and his friends, playing basketball, traveling and hiking.
+Walking on the path of our great founder, Chris Curtis, Ilya aspires to be a successful and fair prosecutor after graduation.
+He is actively interning at the Denver DA’s office and is about to start an internship at the SEC.
+In his free time, Ilya enjoys spending time with his wife, his dog and his friends, playing basketball, traveling and hiking.